truust-io/docs.truust.io/content/payment-flows.md

 ## Escrow Payments

-We enable escrow payments in the sharing economy, adding trust to your transactions and assuring that money is released only when comercial conditions are met.
+We enable escrow payments in the sharing economy, adding trust to your transactions and assuring that money is released only when commercial conditions are met.
 You can safely and easily buy and sell goods or services all over the world with the protection of our escrow based technology.

 ### PSD2 Payments